Hospitals & Asylums

 Chapter 8 Drug Regulation in October for American Pharmacists Month

-Chapter 9 Public Health Department on 7 April for the World Health Assembly
+Chapter 9 Public Health Department in April for World Health Day

-Chapter 10 Armed Forces Retirement Home on Armistice Day 11 November
+Chapter 10 Armed Forces Retirement Home in November for Armistice Day